 A woman’s voice startled Touko to full wakefulness.
 She let out a gasp, her eyes darting around the cart, searching for people.

-Surprised to hear Touko’s voice, the woman cried out.
+Surprised to hear Touko’s voice, the woman let out a low cry of surprise.

 “Hotaru.
 You know better than to scare the dog,” another woman said tersely.
 “Keep quiet.”
 Her own voice was modulated and soft.
 She giggled a little when Kanata remained silent.